Wednesday, June 29, 2011

 Ideaco has some fun dual-purpose bookends: a combination of a bookend and a letter holder, or a tape dispenser.
 Some places to find these, outside of Japan, are MollaSpace and Emmo Home. [via Swiss Miss]

 The Puhlmann Filemaker bookend allows you to easily label sections of books.
 The same company makes the Zoo brand bunny bookends.
 These are easy to find in The Netherlands — and harder to find elsewhere.
+Update on April 20, 2014: I'm no longer finding any place that sells the Filemaker bookends.

 Finally, here's an interesting idea from Colleen & Eric: a shelf with a built-in bookend — which can be slid along the shelf, depending on how many books you need to hold up.
 The wood, color and size can all be customized to meet your needs. [via Bookshelf]